 By 2014 I had written over 1,500 notes in Evernote.
 But then something happened.
 Evernote was starting to lag behind competition.
 They also launched a paid service, but the offering wasn’t compelling enough for me to pay.
 Then, innovation at Evernote seemed to just … stop.
 The product felt stagnant.
 I couldn’t reconcile how monetizing their app didn’t result in any meaningful enhancements for users.
 Evernote lost their way.

 Then in 2015 Microsoft began offering OneNote for free (PC, Mac and mobile).
-Was this a shot at Evernote?
-Probably.
+A shot at Evernote?
+Probably yeah.
 They saw an opportunity while Evernote struggled.
 I’ve never been a Microsoft fanboy.
 But around this timeframe under Satya Nadella’s leadership, Microsoft was changing and evolving (and continues to) in ways that had great benefits for consumers.
 Making OneNote free was one of those changes.

 Fast forward to 2020.
 After using OneNote for a few years I realized two things that ultimately led me to search for (another!) a replacement.